themanyone/FindAImage/README.md

 For example, `firefox http://localhost:9165`

 From there, you can
-- select an AI model in the upper-left corner,
+- select a model from the drop-down menu in the upper-left,
 - click buttons to generate captions,
 - click inside text boxes to manually edit captions,
 - and save the annotated photo album.